Lonesome George: Death

-On June 24, 2012, at 8:00 A.M. local time, Galápagos National Park director Edwin Naula announced that Lonesome George had been found dead by Fausto Llerana, who had looked after him for forty years.
+On June 24, 2012, at 8:00 A.M. local time, Galápagos National Park director Edwin Naula announced that Lonesome George had been found dead by Fausto Llerena, who had looked after him for forty years.
 Naula suspected that the cause of death was cardiac arrest.
 A necropsy confirmed that George died from natural causes.
 The body of Lonesome George was frozen and shipped to the American Museum of Natural History in New York City to be preserved by taxidermists.
 The preservation work was carried out by the museum's taxidermist George Dante, with input from scientists.

 After a short display at the museum, it was expected that Lonesome George's taxidermy would be returned to the Galápagos and displayed at the Galapagos National Park headquarters on Santa Cruz Island for future generations to see.
 However, a dispute broke out between an Ecuadorean ministry and the Galápagos Islands.
 The Ecuadorean government wanted the taxidermy to be shown in the capital, Quito, but the Galápagos local mayor said Lonesome George was a symbol of the islands and should return home.

-On February 17, 2017, Lonesome George's taxidermy was flown back to the Galápagos Islands and is currently on display in a special exhibit building completely dedicated to him called the Fausto Llerena Breeding Center in the Galapagos National Park headquarters on Santa Cruz.
-Most sources state Lonesome George was more than 100 years old, though others such as David Attenborough said he was probably in his 80s or possibly even younger.
-Even 100 was not especially old for a Galápagos tortoise.
+On February 17, 2017, Lonesome George's taxidermy was flown back to the Galápagos Islands, where it is on display in the Fausto Llerena Breeding Center.

-The Futurama episode "Naturama" was dedicated to his memory.

 Biological conservation

 In November 2012, in the journal Biological Conservation, researchers reported identifying 17 tortoises that are partially descended from the same species as Lonesome George, leading them to speculate that closely related purebred individuals of that species may still be alive.

 In December 2015, it was reported that the discovery of another subspecies, Chelonoidis niger donfaustoi, by Yale researchers had a 90% D.N.A. match to that of the Pinta Island tortoise and that scientists believe this could possibly be used to resurrect the species.
 This could mean that he is not the last of his kind.

 In December 2018, a paper was published by Quesada et al. describing the sequencing of George's genome and some of his aging-related genes.
-They estimated that the population of C. n. abingdonii had been declining for the past one million years and identified proteostasis, metabolism regulation and immune response as key processes during the evolution of giant tortoises via effects on longevity and resistance to infection.
+They estimated that the population of C. n. abingdonii had been declining for the past one million years and identified lineage-specific variants affecting DNA repair genes, proteostasis, metabolism regulation and immune response as key processes during the evolution of giant tortoises via effects on longevity and resistance to infection.

+In February 2020, the Galápagos National Park, along with the Galápagos Conservancy, reported that a female tortoise was directly related to the species that Lonesome George was a part of.
+This female was among thirty tortoises that were found to be related to two species that are considered extinct.